People who received pre-exposure prophylaxis

 Data should be collected continuously at the facility level and aggregated periodically, preferably monthly or quarterly.
 The most recent monthly or quarterly data should be used for annual reporting.

-• Key population (gay men and other men who have sex with men, sex workers, people who inject drugs, transgender people and prisoners).
+- Key population (gay men and other men who have sex with men, sex workers, people who inject drugs, transgender people and people in prisons and other closed settings).

 If there are subnational data available, please provide the disaggregation by administrative area, city, or site in the space provided.
 Submit the digital version of any available survey reports using the upload tool.